 Step #5.
 Use visual aids

 The best emails are ones you remember; visual aids can help with that.
-Images, videos, GIFs, memes and screen flows and infographics add value and interest to your messaging.
+Images, videos, GIFs, memes, and screen flows, and an infographic for marketing can add value and interest to your messaging.

 Step #4.
 Send out a welcome email

 Start your email relationship with your subscribers with a well-thought-out welcome email or email sequence.
 Here are some tips on what to include in your welcome email (or email sequence).

 - Set expectations about the type and frequency they will receive